AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Alternatives

-If you’ve shopped the market and can’t find a provider that will accept you, California offers the California Automobile Assigned Risk Plan as a last resort.
-Under the plan, you’re guaranteed coverage.3 Use the below contact information to learn more:
+If you’ve shopped the market and can’t find a provider, California offers the California Automobile Assigned Risk Plan as a last resort.
+Under the plan, you’re guaranteed coverage.
+Use the below contact information to learn more:

 • Mailing address: